UCTRONICS/WIFI_Camera_Smart_Robot_Car/APP_Controller/README.md

 # Q1: The screen display "connecting ...",but can't control my Robot car and can't the scene from the car’s camera.

+A:
+1. Make sure your Robot car has start successfully.When the blue led stop flash and keep on light.

+2.You should check to ensure you have connect to the 'UCTRONICS' hostpot.